Home

 Introduction

 Glyn finished part of his basement as a 16’ by 26’ dedicated railroad room with adjoining workshop.
-His planned layout runs round the sides of the railroad room, with the potential to build a peninsular extension in the future.
+His layout runs round the sides of the railroad room, with the potential to build a peninsular extension in the future.
 Since the layout is planned to be permanent, it is designed for American-style operation with multiple stations and many opportunities for switching.

 Timeline and Progress to Date